-- ensure justice is done in relation to the victims of such violations; - avoid future crimes; - contribute to restoring the peace by promoting reconciliation in the former Yugoslavia.
+- prosecute persons accused of serious violations of international humanitarian law: - ensure justice is done in relation to the victims of such violations; - avoid future crimes; - contribute to restoring the peace by promoting reconciliation in the former Yugoslavia20.

 The ICTY, based in The Hague (Netherlands), consist of two Trial Chambers and an Appeals Chamber, a Prosecutor and a Registry serving both the Chambers and the Prosecutor.
 It has 16 permanent judges and a maximum of nine ad litem judges per Chamber.
 The judges are chosen by the General Assembly and the permanent ones are appointed for a period of four years and may be re-elected.